-There are also a number of other specialized mailing lists, which caters to more specific interests.
+There are also a number of other specialized mailing lists, for example FreeBSD-isp, which caters to the interests of ISPs (Internet Service Providers) who run FreeBSD.
+If you happen to be an ISP, this does not mean you should automatically send your questions to FreeBSD-isp.
 The criteria above still apply, and it is in your interest to stick to them, since you are more likely to get good results that way.

-5. Before Submitting a Question
+5. Before submitting a question